BruceChanJianLe/rviz-panel/README.md

 # RViz Panel

+YOU MAY ALSO BE INTERESTED IN [RVIZ2-PANEL](https://github.com/BruceChanJianLe/rviz2-panel) FOR ROS2!

 This repository demonstrates the method for writing a rviz dockable panel.

 Note that to generate the `ui*.h` file you will need to use the `add_library` or `add_executable` function for it to appear.